TL-System/plato/README.md

 *Plato* uses the YAML format for its configuration files to manage the runtime configuration parameters.
 Example configuration files have been provided in the `configs` directory.

 *Plato* can opt to use `wandb` to produce and collect logs in the cloud.
-If this is needed, add `use_wandb: true` to the `trainer` section in your configuration file.
+If this is needed, add `use_wandb: true` to the `trainer` section in your configuration file, and install the `wandb` pip package in your `conda` environment.

 ### Running Plato in a Docker container